Recommended for you:

 Dental and gum diseases are common in cats but by investing in your kitty's oral health when they're young, you can help prevent some of these issues down the line.

 For starters, establishing a dental care routine with regular checkups and teeth brushing — but after the teething cycle, to avoid additional discomfort — may keep health care costs down and issues like gingivitis, periodontitis and tooth resorption at bay.
-Also, consider giving them cat food formulated for their specific lifestage, as it will be easier on their sensitive teeth.
+Teething kittens may prefer canned food or kibble soaked in water if their gums are sore.
+Once they reach adulthood you can consider feeding them cat food formulated to promote good oral health.

 Your kitty may not handle the teething process well, so make sure you show them lots of love, support and patience as these new teeth settle in place.